 We believe non-specific tests are very unlikely to detect deficiencies in the raw data (except the grossest of deficiencies), because the hash function conceals a multitude of sins.
 You, the user, are welcome to apply whatever additional tests you like; who knows, you might catch an error.

-We must consider the possibility that something might go wrong with our high entropy random generator.
+We must consider the possibility that something might go wrong with our randomness generator.
 For example, the front-end transistor in the sound card might get damaged, losing its gain (partially or completely).
 Or there could be a hardware or software bug in the computer that performs that hashing and control functions.
 We start by considering the case where the failure is detected.
 (The other case is considered in section 8.2.)

 At this point, there are two major options: